 - Personal goodwill: Goodwill that is produced by the owner’s presence in the business and the work that the owner performs for the business.

-The double-dip issue for the division of goodwill occurs in states that allow personal goodwill to be considered to be part of the marital estate, and where the non-owning spouse is seeking compensation for a share of the business and future spousal support based upon the owning spouse’s compensation.
+The double-dip issue for the division of goodwill occurs in states that allow personal goodwill to be considered to be part of the marital estate, when the non-owning spouse seeks both compensation for a share of the business and future spousal support based upon the owning spouse’s compensation.

 Personal Goodwill and Small Business Valuation